 - Compare Jesus’ forgiveness examples to Mary Poppins

-- Do a Bible Study Unit on Mary Poppins Returns
+- Do a Bible Study Unit on Mary Poppins Returns (for real!)

 - Review a production handbook for the Mary Poppins play

 - Download a teacher’s guide and lessons for Mary Poppins Returns

 - Grab some Mary Poppins coloring pages and activity sheets

 - Make some cool Mary Poppins wall art (VIDEO below) (This is one of my favs!)